psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 == Important ==

-For detailed steps and guidance, visit the [main development repository](https://github.com/psaux-it/nginx-fastcgi-cache-purge-and-preload), and refer to the FAQ or the plugin's Help tab.
+For detailed integration steps and guidance, visit the [main development repository](https://github.com/psaux-it/nginx-fastcgi-cache-purge-and-preload), and refer to the **FAQ** or the plugin's **Help tab**.

 == Why NPP? ==

+Because NPP does not depend on external Nginx modules, It provides a simpler and more flexible solution for Nginx cache purge operations. **NPP also supports Nginx cache Preloading**

+Here's why:"

 🔧 **Ease of Setup**: Simple to implement once permissions are set correctly.
 No need for Nginx recompilation, making the setup straightforward.
 🔑 **Granularity**: Can be controlled at a file level.
 Offers flexibility in managing cache and other resources for better fine-tuning.